paddytobias/research-software-management/PITCHME.md

 ---

-## Software management: How?
 ```
-else if *publishing your code*:
+else if <<publishing your code>>:
     then ...
 ```
 +++
 ### Software Citation Principles

-- Software should be considered a legitimate and citable product of research
+1. considered a legitimate and citable product of research
-- Software citations should facilitate giving scholarly credit, attribution to all contributors
+2. facilitates giving scholarly credit, attribution to all contributors
-- Software citations should have recognized unique identifiers, machine actionable, interoperable
+3. citations should have recognized unique identifiers, machine actionable, interoperable
-- These unique identifiers and metadata describing the software should persist
+4. unique identifiers and metadata describing the software should persist
-- Software citations should facilitate access to the software and use of it
+5. citations should facilitate access to the software and use of it
-- Software citations should specify the version that was used
+6.  citations should specify the version that was used

 +++